Marta Temido

 Marta Alexandra Fartura Braga Temido de Almeida Simões (born 2 March 1974) is a Portuguese politician who served as Minister of Health under Prime Minister António Costa, between 15 October 2018 and 10 September 2022.
-She has submitted her resignation from the post on 30 August 2022 and ended her functions on 10 September 2022.
+She submitted her resignation from the post on 30 August 2022 and ended her functions on 10 September 2022.

 Initially she was an Independent minister, invited to perform the role without affiliation to the governing parties, but in August 2021 she joined the Socialist Party (PS).